WFRCAnalytics/TDM-PP-Merge-ATO-Outputs/README.md

 # Merge-ATO-Outputs
-Jupyter notebook demo of using Pandas or Geopandas to merge TDM-ATO outputs into one table
+Jupyter notebook example on how to use Pandas or Geopandas to merge TDM-ATO outputs into one table while updating the schema.
+Some plotting and mapping examples are also included.

 ## Dependencies